dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ### DNS

-The DNS section of your domain will go through the records and other technical options you need to have your domain function properly.
-We will break down each section below.
+The DNS section of your domain includes the records and other technical options you need for your domain to function properly.
+We've broken down each section below.

 #### Secondary DNS

 This is a feature you can take advantage of and have the DNS with another provider should we face any downtime.

-It is not necessary to set up, but if you want to learn more about it, you can do so [here](/articles/secondary-dnsimple/).
+You're not required to use secondary DNS, and your site will function without it, but you can learn more [here](/articles/secondary-dnsimple/).

-#### One Click Services
+#### One-Click Services

-This makes connecting your site to other popular services painless.
-It takes just [one click](/articles/services/) to connect them and we handle the record set up.
-I wouldn't worry about this feature yet, but feel free to take a look at the options here and see if anything makes sense for you to connect to.
+Our one-click services simplify connecting your site to other popular services.
+It takes just one click to connect them, and we handle the record set up.
+If you want to use these, take a look at [the options here](/articles/services/), and see if anything makes sense for you to connect to.

 Your site will function properly without using these features.

 #### DNS records

 This information transferred over from ClickFunnels.
-If you go to your site and all is functioning as it should you will not need to change anything.
-Leave everything as is.
+If your site is functioning as it should, you won't need to change anything here.
+Leave everything as-is.

-Reasons why you would update the DNS is if you have unsubscribed from ClickFunnels and are using another service to host the content of your site.
-The content and DNS management are two different things.
-The content is what your site looks like when you visit it, it's the design and layout you created with services like ClickFunnels.
-The content is not managed with DNSimple, we just tell your site where to find it.
+You'll want to update the DNS records if you've unsubscribed from ClickFunnels and are using another service to host the content of your site.
+Content and DNS management are two different things.
+The content is what your site looks like when you visit it - it's the design and layout you create with services like ClickFunnels.
+DNSimple does not manage your content, we just tell your site where to find it.

 Click **Manage** to look at the records and edit them.

-When you open up the DNS Record Management page you'll probably see the following records:
+When you open the DNS Record Management page, you'll probably see the following records:

-- `ALIAS` - your domain name will be listed under **Name** and the **Content** is `target.clickfunnels.com`.
+- `ALIAS` - Your domain name will be listed under **Name**.
+The **Content** is `target.clickfunnels.com`.
-- There will be 4 `NS` records.
-These are the name server records.
+- `NS` –  These are the four name server records.
-- `SOA` - Also related to name servers and nothing you need to edit.
+- `SOA` - Also related to name servers.
+You don't need to edit these.
-- `TXT` - again you'll see your domain name and `ALIAS` for `target.clickfunnels.com`.
+- `TXT` - Your domain name and `ALIAS` for `target.clickfunnels.com`.
-- `URL` - Here you'll see your domain name with the `www` and `https://`.
+- `URL` - Your domain name with `www` and `https://`.

 <warning>
 If you remove your `ALIAS` record, your site will stop resolving.
-If you remove the `TXT` record your site will still work, though there is no reason to remove this record.
+If you remove the `TXT` record your site will still work, but there is no reason to remove this record.
 </warning>

-If you go to your website and you are just seeing the ClickFunnels home page and not your site, you will need to reach out to ClickFunnels.
-More than likely, you did not change the primary landing page within your account when they were still managing the DNS.
-They should be able to tell you what you need to input to get it pointing to the right place.
+If you go to your website, and you only see the ClickFunnels home page and not your site, reach out to ClickFunnels.
+It's likely you didn't change the primary landing page within your account when they were still managing the DNS.
+They should be able to tell you what you need to input to point it to the right place.

 ##### Understanding the Record Editor